chadohta/hue-controller/README.md

 ## Usage

-In order for this application to work your Laptop/Desktop must be connected to the same network as your Philips Hue bridge.
+In order for this application to work your computer must be connected to the same network as your Philips Hue bridge.

 1. Obtain your bridge IP address and create an authorized user.
 Instructions on how to do